strongloop/loopback/docs/rest.md

 ###deleteById

-Delete a model instance by id
+Delete a model instance by id from the data source

 ####Definition